baksha97/SimpleConfigurationRepository/README.md

 1. Implement a configuration model that conforms to the `ConfigurationModel` protocol.
 The model should include properties for versioning and identification.

 2. Create an instance of the `SimpleConfigurationRepository.Settings` struct, providing the necessary settings for configuring the repository.
-These settings include a fallback configuration, a storage mode, and a location for storing the configuration data.
+These settings include a fallback configuration, local storage options, and remote storage options.

 3. Use the `SimpleConfigurationRepository.build(settings:)` method to build an instance of the `ConfigurationRepository` corresponding to the provided settings.